datopian/ckan-cloud-operator/docs/PRODUCTION-AWS-CLUSTER.md

 ## Optional: enable autoscaling
-Read help and install `stable/cluster-autoscaler` help package on cluster if needed:
+Read help and install `stable/cluster-autoscaler` helm package on cluster if needed by using CCO command:
 ```
 ckan-cloud-operator cluster setup-autoscaler --help
 ```